E-commerce

 Nielsen Norman Group, Parallel & Iterative Design (free translation)

-What Shopify says about continuous improvement
+What Shopify describes about continuous improvement

 Expected benefits